 where $(')$ denotes derivative with respect to $r$.

-As recently emphasized in Ref.~\cite{Lima:2019brf}, the momentum conservation of the stress tensor is directly related to the Tolman's law for local thermal equilibrium in curved spacetime.
-With use of the Gibbs-Duhem relation, given in Eq.~(\ref{Gibbs-Duhem}), Eq.~(\ref{encons0}) can be expressed as
+As recently emphasized in Ref.~\cite{Lima:2019brf}, the momentum conservation of the stress tensor is directly related to Tolman's law for local thermal equilibrium in curved spacetime.
+With use of the local Euler equation, given in Eq.~(\ref{Gibbs-Duhem}), Eq.~(\ref{encons0}) can be expressed as